Short Hills VAWA Consultants

 Who Can Self-Petition Under VAWA?

 Despite the law’s title, VAWA is not available exclusively to women.
 Men and individuals of any gender identity are also potentially eligible for relief.
-Victims of elder abuse, child abuse, and domestic violence may be eligible to self-petition for green cards if the abuse was perpetrated by a U.S. citizen or lawful permanent resident.

 You can self-petition for a green card through VAWA if you are:

 - The child of an abusive U.S. citizen or lawful permanent resident if you file before turning 25

 - The parent of a child that is abused by a U.S. citizen or lawful permanent